 Erin Weir Lakhmani is a Health Researcher at Mathematica Policy Research, where she conducts research and provides technical assistance on Medicare and Medicaid policy issues.
 Her current work focuses on integrated care programs for dually eligible (Medicare-Medicaid) beneficiaries and Medicaid managed care.
 Throughout her career, Erin’s work has focused on health policy and health care access for older adults and adults with disabilities.
 She possesses more than ten years of experience in Social Work and significant subject matter expertise in Medicare, Medicaid, managed care, and long-term services and supports (LTSS) programs.
 Prior to her work at Mathematica, Erin served as the Director of Community Engagement at Molina Healthcare of Illinois and the Manager of Health Care Access at AgeOptions.

 Founding Director: Karen S. Teigiser

-Karen S. Teigiser, LCSW, is the founding Director of the Social Work Practice with Older Adults Program.
+Karen S. Teigiser, LCSW, is the founding Director of SSA's Clinical Practice with Older Adults Program.
 Previously, she was a Senior Lecturer and Deputy Dean for Curriculum at the University of Chicago School of Social Service Administration.
 She taught advanced generalist methods, clinical case seminars, and the treatment of children and their parents.
 Her fields of special interest include curriculum design and evaluation, and community mental health.